gvwilson/fiction/santas/index.md

 bellowed orders.
 In between them,
 Santa Greenbeard was hacking at an enormous black tentacle with his ax.
-No, not a tentacle—it was a cable as thick as Finner's leg, and it hung down from the zeppelin that was right above the ship.
+No, not a tentacle—it was a metal cable as thick as Finner's arm, and it hung down from the blue-and-gray zeppelin that was right above the ship.

 A second cable fell from the zeppelin as Finner gaped up into the sky, and then a third.